Greginkansas/-openhab-openhab1wiki/Dropbox-IO.md

 Documentation of the Dropbox IO Bundle

 ## Introduction
+NOTE: The OpenHAB Dropbox app is disabled, making Dropbox IO currently unusable.
+This is being tracked in [#4588](https://github.com/openhab/openhab/issues/4588).

 The Dropbox IO bundle is available as a separate (optional) download.
 If you want to enhance openHAB with an integration to your personal Dropbox, please place this bundle in the folder `${openhab_home}/addons` and configure it to your needs.
 See the following sections on how to do this.